esheldon/nsim/config/README.md

 # vim: set filetype=markdown :

+- new Observation and log style
+    - sim-eg12
+    - run-eg12rtest1
+        - s/n=100

 - great3 priors
     - look good as long as I keep the g prior separate.
 Calling this "hybrid"